Skip to Main Content

 “Mikva Challenge develops youth to be empowered, informed, and active citizens who will promote a just and equitable society.”

-What stands out about Mikva Challenge is their intentional language in describing their constituents (empowered, informed, active citizens) and their impact—preparing youth to promote a just and equitable society.
+What stands out about Mikva Challenge is the intentional language used in describing their constituents (empowered, informed, active citizens) and their impact (preparing youth to promote a just and equitable society).

 Their word choice alludes to their core values.
-By using future tense in describing their impact, their youth will promote a just and equitable society, they show that they are forward-thinking.
-We know that Mikva Challenge is working toward long-term impact and creating the future they want to see through their development programs today.
+By using the future tense in describing their impact, their youth will “promote a just and equitable society,” they show that they are forward-thinking.
+We know Mikva Challenge is working toward long-term impact and creating the future they want to see through their development programs today.

 The descriptive language to describe their nonprofit makes it abundantly clear that they are an advocacy organization that focuses on strengthening youth activism.